duckdb/duckdb/extension/jemalloc/jemalloc/README.md

   CMakeLists.txt
 ```

-The logarithm of the size of a pointer is defined in `jemalloc.h`, around line 50.
+The logarithm of the size of a pointer is defined in `jemalloc.h` and `jemalloc_defs.h`, around line 50.
 This is not portable, but we can make it portable if we replace all of it with this:
 ```c++
 #ifdef _MSC_VER